-“Minor in Mathematics” (code: MA29)
+“Minor in Mathematics” (MA29)

-It is possible to earn a minor in mathematics with as few as 4 upper division mathematics courses.
-This is only one third of the minimum 12 upper division courses in the subject matter that is required for those who major in mathematics.
+It is possible to earn the Minor in Mathematics with as few as 4 upper division mathematics courses.
+This is only one third of the minimum 12 upper division courses in the subject that is required by those whose major is in the Department of Mathematics.
 If your major is closely related to mathematics, then mathematics as a minor may be a good supplement.